gricha2380/allthegregors/README.md

 # To Do
-* Start page load with a random Gregor
+* Set display none loading
 * Create Yearbook shot